-The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent liabilities at the dates of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting periods.
+The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent liabilities at the dates of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting periods.
 Actual results could differ from these estimates.
-Significant estimates and assumptions include reserves and write-downs related to receivables and inventories, the valuation allowance relating to the Company's deferred tax assets, valuation of equity and the estimated amortization periods of upfront product licensing fees received from customers.
+Significant estimates and assumptions include reserves and write-downs related to receivables and inventories, the valuation allowance relating to the Company's deferred tax assets and the valuation of equity.
 Periodically, the Company evaluates and adjusts estimates accordingly.